vmware/vic/README.md

 ## Project Status

+installer is now multi-platform early experimental vCenter support
+VIC now provides:
-VIC now provides the basic function for most of the core lifecycle operations: pull, create, start, attach, run, stop, rm
+* basic function for most of the core lifecycle operations: pull, create, start, attach, run, stop, rm
+* installer is now multi-platform
+* early experimental vCenter support

 The function is still basic and there are some specific limitations worth pulling out:
 * stop is not polite - it currently powers off the VM directly without providing for filesystem sync